RangamaniLabUCSD/smart-comp-sci/scripts/README.md

     ```
     python3 main.py --submit-saga phosphorylation
     ```
-4. You can display the command that will be run without actually running the script by passing the flag `--dry-run`, e.g
+4. You can submit a job to the [`TSCC` cluster at UCSD](https://www.sdsc.edu/services/hpc/tscc/) by passing the `--submit-tscc` flag, e.g
     ```
+    python3 main.py --submit-tscc phosphorylation
+    ```
+5. You can display the command that will be run without actually running the script by passing the flag `--dry-run`, e.g
+    ```
     python3 main.py --dry-run phosphorylation
     ```
-5. You can navigate to the example folders and run the notebooks directly using `jupyter`
+6. You can navigate to the example folders and run the notebooks directly using `jupyter`

 ## Setup environment